SaxonShang/LUGUAN/README.md

 4. **User Interface**
    - A simple user interface to:
      - Input text to describe emotions.
      - Select an art style.
+     - Select the object as a base of art
      - View real-time temperature data.
-     - Clear stored photos from the database.
+     - Stored photos from the database.

 ---